dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 id: "metadata-api"
 ---

-The dbt Cloud Metadata API helps organizations analyze and improve their data using the outputs of dbt execution.
-You can use the API to perform freshness analysis, catalog metrics, power downstream integrations and more:
+> The dbt Cloud Metadata API helps organizations analyze and improve their data using the outputs of dbt execution.

+Every time dbt Cloud runs a project, it generates and stores information about the dbt project—in other words, metadata.
+It stores information on how it's executed, including accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.

+The Metadata API helps you perform freshness analysis, catalog metrics, power downstream integrations and more:

  - Discover and understand data for analysis
  - Ensure data quality based on models, tests, and sources
  - Increase the efficiency of dbt operations

-Every time dbt Cloud runs a project, it generates and stores information about the dbt project—in other words, metadata.
-It stores information on how it's executed, including accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.

 <Snippet src="metadata-api-prerequisites" />